 Welcome to the Linux users Fan-Club

-The only Linux group within the International Club are meeting up every first Friday in the Month at the Cuina d’Joan on the Placa de Fontetes in La Massana, the old Bon Dia cafe. between 18.00 -20.00.
+The Linux group is within the International Club of Andorra and meet up every first Friday in the Month at the Clubhouse between 18.00 -20.00.

-For any questions or suggestions please write to Tom and Jon,
+For any questions or suggestions please write to Tom or Schalk,

 Linux is a Unix-like computer operating system assembled under the model of free and open source software